simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 * **Detecting interference**: Interference from other devices or neighboring networks can significantly impact WiFi performance.
 A WiFi analyzer tool can help you **identify** and **mitigate** sources of interference, such as overlapping channels or crowded frequency bands.
 * **Optimizing channel selection**: By analyzing the WiFi spectrum, a WiFi analyzer tool can suggest the best **channel** for your network.
 This can help reduce congestion and improve overall signal quality.

-Using a WiFi analyzer tool empowers you to make informed decisions and take specific actions to enhance your WiFi signal strength.
+Using a WiFi analyzer tool helps you to make informed decisions and take specific actions to enhance your WiFi signal strength.

 ### Upgrading to a WiFi 6 router